aandre6891/golden-square/phase2/design_multi_class_program/lib/diary_multiclass_programm_design.md

 # > So that I can keep track of my tasks
 # > I want to keep a todo list along with my diary

+# > As a user
+# > So that I can keep track of my contacts
+# > I want to see a list of all of the mobile phone numbers in all my diary entries

 # 1
 diary = Diary.new
 diary_entry_1 = DiaryEntry.new("Book", "I read a book yesterday")